Colonel (R) Jill W. Chambers

 In 2011 Jill was recognized at the American Legion National Convention for her service towards children and youth in connection with the TAG You’re It High School Assembly program and received their 2011 Americanism Award.

-Jill has a wonderful daughter, Captain Gwynn Miller who is serving as the Battalion Adjutant for the 709nd MP Battalion, Grafenwhor, Germany.
+Jill has an amazing daughter, Captain Gwynn Miller who is currently serving as the J1 Actions OIC, US Forces Afghanistan.

 Michael Peterson - Creative Communications Consultant

-Recognized by Billboard Magazine as Country music's top selling new male artist and top new airplay artist in 1997 -1998, he burst on the scene with 5 consecutive Billboard and R & R top 20 hits between 1997 and 2001 including three top five singles and three number one music videos.
-His wedding standard “From Here To Eternity” was recently chosen as one of G.A.C’s top 100 greatest love song videos of all time.
+Recognized by Billboard Magazine as Country music's top selling new male artist and top new airplay artist in 1997 - 1998, he burst on the scene with 5 consecutive Billboard and R & R top 20 hits between 1997 and 2001 including three top five singles and three number one music videos.
+His wedding standard “From Here To Eternity” was recently chosen as the #4 best loved Country music Wedding song of all time.

 A proven hit songwriter with multiple #1 songs in gospel and country, both in the U.S and Europe, Michael’s songs have been recorded by Grammy winning superstars like Travis Tritt, Timothy B. Schmit (The Eagles), The Classic Imperials, Ty Herndon, John Berry and Deniece “Let’s Hear It For The Boy” Williams.

-The national footprint and impact of the TAG YOU’RE IT! was recently reflected in Michael’s selection as the sole recipient of the American Legion’s 2011 National Education Award.
-The award, whose previous recipients include former First Ladies Barbara and Laura Bush, Tom Brokaw, Former US Secretary of Education William Bennett, Fred Rogers (Mr Rogers) and Bob Keeshan (Captain Kangaroo) is presented to groups or individuals that have significantly and positively enhanced education in the United States.
+The lasting impact of Michael’s ongoing work with students was recently reflected in his selection as the sole recipient of the American Legion’s National Education Award.
+The award, whose previous recipients include former First Ladies Barbara and Laura Bush, Tom Brokaw, Former US Secretary of Education William Bennett, Fred Rogers (Mr Rogers) and Bob Keeshan (Captain Kangaroo) is presented to groups or individuals that have significantly and positively enhanced public education in the United States.